Official costs of Tokyo Olympics up by 22% to $15.4 billion - WHIZ News

-TOKYO (AP) — The official cost of the postponed Tokyo Olympics has increased by 22%, the local organizing committee said Tuesday in unveiling its new budget.
+TOKYO (AP) — The official cost of the postponed Tokyo Olympics has increased by 22%, the local organizing committee said in unveiling its new budget on Tuesday.

-In an on-line news conference, organizers said the Olympics will now cost $15.4 billion to stage.
+In an online news conference, organizers said the Olympics will cost $15.4 billion to stage.
 This is up from $12.6 billion in last year’s budget.

 The added $2.8 billion is the cost of the one-year delay.
-Added expenses come from renegotiating contracts and measures to combat the COVID-19 pandemic.
+Expenses come from renegotiating contracts and measures to combat the COVID-19 pandemic.

 Audits by the Japanese government over the last several years, however, show the costs are higher than officially stated and are at least $25 billion.